ycexiao/scikit-package/news/bobleesj-patch-1.rst

 **Changed:**

-* Change github_admin_username to maintainer_github_username in release workflow to be compatiable with skpkg.
+* Change github_admin_username to maintainer_github_username in release workflow to be compatible with skpkg.

 **Deprecated:**